amirali1982/cheeseria/README.md

 - React
 - OpenApi / Swagger
 - H2DB
 - JUnit Integration with H2DB.
-There is not enough business logic in the spring boot app so no unit tests at the moment.
+- Jest Unit Tests for React

 ### Creating Images and Running the project using Docker